Alitalia Flight 404

-Alitalia Flight 404 (AZ404/AZA404) was an international passenger flight scheduled to fly from Linate Airport in Milan, Italy, to Zürich Airport in Zürich, Switzerland, which crashed on 14 November 1990.
-The Douglas DC-9-32, operated by Alitalia, crashed into the woodlands of Weiach as it approached Zurich Airport, killing all 46 people on board.
+Alitalia Flight 404 (AZ404/AZA404) was an international passenger flight scheduled to fly from Linate Airport in Milan, Italy, to Zurich Airport in Zurich, Switzerland, which crashed on 14 November 1990.
+The McDonnell Douglas DC-9-32, operated by Alitalia, crashed into the woodlands of Weiach as it approached Zurich Airport, killing all 46 occupants on board.

-A Swiss investigation concluded that the crash was caused by a short circuit, which led to the failure of the aircraft's NAV receiver.
+A Swiss investigation concluded that the accident was caused by a short circuit, which led to the failure of the aircraft's NAV receiver.
 The malfunction went unnoticed by the crew, who likely believed they were on the correct flight path until the crash.
 Swiss authorities also blamed inadequate crew resource management, exemplified when the captain vetoed the first officer's attempted go-around, along with the absence of lighting on Stadlerberg Mountain and a known problem with errors in reading the drum pointer altimeter of the aircraft.

 The final report by the Federal Aircraft Accidents Inquiry Board requested several major changes and made further recommendations.

 Accident

-During the approach to runway 14 of Zürich International Airport, the pilot's instrument landing system (ILS) display gave incorrect values due to a faulty receiver.
+During the approach to runway 14 of Zurich Airport, the captain's instrument landing system (ILS) display gave incorrect values due to a faulty receiver.
 It falsely indicated that the aircraft was about 1,000 feet higher than it actually was, which also prevented the Ground proximity warning system (GPWS) from reading the situation and sounding a warning.
 The ILS receiver of the first officer was working correctly and displayed the dangerously low approach.
-Without thoroughly examining which value was correct, the pilot decided to ignore the second device, aborting a go-around maneuver initiated by the first officer.
+Without thoroughly examining which value was correct, the captain decided to ignore the second device, aborting a go-around maneuver initiated by the first officer.
 Shortly afterward, at 20:11 CET, the plane struck Stadlerberg Mountain at 1,660 ft, killing all 40 passengers and six crew.

 The aircraft's first impact was with trees on the right side of the aircraft, causing several essential parts on the right side of the aircraft, such as the right-wing flaps and the outer right wing, to detach.
 As a result, the aircraft produced an asymmetric lift force and began to roll to the right, finally slamming into the mountain in a nearly inverted position.

-Firefighters and police were immediately dispatched to the crash site but the fire was so intense that it took an entire day to put out.
+Firefighters and police were immediately dispatched to the accident site but the fire was so intense that it took an entire day to put out.
 Eyewitnesses stated that "the plane was burning like a volcano."
 Linate Airport immediately set up a crisis center to handle the relatives of the victims aboard the flight.

+Background

 Aircraft

-The aircraft involved in the crash was a Douglas DC-9-32, built-in 1974 with serial number 47641 and the registration number I-ATJA.
+The aircraft involved was a McDonnell Douglas DC-9-32, built-in 1974 with serial number 47641 and the registered number I-ATJA.
 The aircraft was first delivered to Aero Trasporti Italiani, a subsidiary of Alitalia and was transferred to Alitalia in October 1988.
 According to investigators, the aircraft had accumulated more than 43,400 cycles and also stated that the aircraft had been inspected 10 days prior to the accident.